rija1/university/wp-content/plugins/wp-smushit/readme.txt

 - **Lossless compression (Basic Smush)** - Strip unused data and compress images without affecting image quality.
 - **Lossy compression (Super Smush)** - Optimize images up to 2x more than lossless compression with our cutting-edge, multi-pass lossy image compression.
 - **Ultra Smush (Pro Only)** - Take performance to the next level with 5x image compressing power!
 Your images will be as light and fast as possible, while still preserving remarkable image quality.
-- **Built-In Lazy Loading** - Lazy load images to defer loading of offscreen images with the flip of a switch.
+- **Built-In Lazy Loading** - Lazy load images to defer loading of offscreen images & videos with the flip of a switch.
 - **Convert to WebP or AVIF (Pro Only)** - Use the Next-Gen Formats feature to convert and automatically serve images in next-gen WebP or AVIF format.
+- **Preload Critical Images (Pro Only)** - Improve Google Pagespeed scores by automatically preloading Largest Contentful Paint (LCP) images.
 - **Bulk Smush** - Bulk optimize and compress images with one click.
 - **Background Optimization (Pro Only)** - Smush's powerful image optimization features will continue to run in the background even when the plugin is closed.
 - **Resize Images** - Set a max width and height, and large images will scale down as they are being optimized.
-- **123-point global CDN (Pro Only)** - Ensure blazing-fast image delivery anywhere in the world.
+- **119-point global CDN (Pro Only)** - Ensure blazing-fast image delivery anywhere in the world.
 Includes automatic WebP/AVIF conversion and image resizing, plus, GIF / Rest API support.
 - **Incorrect Image Size Detection** - Quickly locate images that are slowing down your site.
 - **Directory Smush** - Optimize images even if they aren't in the default WordPress media library.
 - **Automated Optimization** - Asynchronously auto-smush your attachments for super fast compression on upload.